 All emergency communications for Police, Fire and First Aid are handled by 12 full time and four (4) part time dispatchers who also provide services to Neptune Township and the Borough of Neptune City.
 Six (6) police officers are also certified as communications/dispatch 911 operators and are used as needed.
 The Township also has a Shared Services agreement for prisoner processing in which the Neptune Jail is utilized by the Township, the Borough of Neptune City and the Monmouth County Sheriff's Department.
 The Township provides a jailer and facilities and the County provides transport to and from the County Jail.
-It is anticipated that the Township will execute a shared services agreement shortly to provide communications/dispatch services for Neptune City Police and Fire Department.
+It is anticipated that Township will a shared services provide the execute agreement shortly communications/dispatch services for Neptune City Police and Fire Department.
 The communications/dispatch will be provided by the Township of Neptune at the Township's police facility and is anticipated to occur on or about December 1st, 2010.